12 Project Management Principles With Examples

 Identify, assess, and mitigate risks throughout the project lifecycle.
 Effective risk management involves proactive planning to minimize threats and exploit opportunities that may arise.

-Here are some examples of how the principles of risk management apply in project management:
+Here are some examples of how the principles of risk management apply to project management:

 1. Risk Identification: